About the Journal

 Focusing on Health Systems in Transition and Global Health

-The South Eastern European Journal of Public Health (SEEJPH) is an open-access international peer-reviewed journal involving all areas of health sciences and public health.
-Devoted to the global health SEEJPH welcomes submissions of scientists, researchers, and practitioners from all over the world, but particularly pertinent to southern and eastern countries in transition.
+The South Eastern European Journal of Public Health (SEEJPH) is an open-access international peer-reviewed journal involving all health sciences and public health areas.
+Devoted to global health SEEJPH welcomes submissions of scientists, researchers, and practitioners from all over the world, but particularly pertinent to southern and eastern countries in transition.

 The editors are especially interested in quantitative and qualitative research examining upstream determinants of population health and health services delivery.
 This very often implies inter-disciplinary and inter-sectoral orientation involving multiple professions and people.

 SEEJPH accepts - pending on fast external review within four weeks of submission - original research articles, reviews of relevant literature, short reports, case studies, commentaries, and letters to the editor.
 Submissions can be online or by email and are checked for plagiarism.
-Accepted papers are published without delay in the current issue which accumulates successively the most recent contributions.
+Accepted papers are published without delay in the current issue, which accumulates the most recent contributions successively.

-The South Eastern European Journal of Public Health is a major achievement of the Forum for Public Health in South Eastern Europe (see the closed website at: http://www.snz.unizg.hr/ph-see/index.htm), a project funded by the European Stability Pact for South Eastern Europe 2001-2011.
-The Forum published also more than 3000 pages of teaching books for Public Health/Health Sciences incl. a selected 2nd edition 2014) and organised annual summer schools in all succession states of the former Yugoslavia.
+The South Eastern European Journal of Public Health is a significant achievement of the Forum for Public Health in South Eastern Europe (see the closed website: http://www.snz.unizg.hr/ph-see/index.htm), a project funded by the European Stability Pact for South Eastern Europe 2001-2011.
+The Forum also published more than 3000 pages of teaching books for Public Health/Health Sciences incl. a selected 2nd edition 2014), and organised annual summer schools in all succession states of the former Yugoslavia.
 Up to the 31st of December 2022, SEEJPH was published by Jacobs Publishing House, and since then, by The Netherlands Press.

-As the president of the Association of Schools of Public Health in the European Region (ASPHER) for the period 2013/15 it is my pleasure to announce the start of a new public health journal, the South Eastern European Journal of Public Health (SEEJPH), published by The Netherlands Press and managed by the executive editor Professor Dr. Genc Burazeri MPH, PhD, Maastricht and Tirana.
-Iwish this endeavour full success and assure the editors my full support.
+As the president of the Association of Schools of Public Health in the European Region (ASPHER) for the period 2013/15, it is my pleasure to announce the start of a new public health journal, the South Eastern European Journal of Public Health (SEEJPH), published by The Netherlands Press and managed by the executive editor Professor Dr. Genc Burazeri MPH, PhD, Maastricht and Tirana.
+I wish this endeavour full success and assure the editors of my full support.